Come to our wedding!

 June 6th, 12 PM — Setup and early arrival

-Check-in at the lodge to sign the required waiver.
-No one is allowed in before this!
+Check in at the lodge to sign the waiver.
+No entry before this!

 3 PM — Ceremony

 Make your way to the altar meadow by this time!
-Assistance will be provided for the walk if needed.
+Assistance available for the short walk on a forest path.

 4 PM — Reception